fmarino-ipzs/eid-it-wallet-docs/docs/en/remote-flow.rst

   * - **typ**
     - REQUIRED.
 MUST be ``kb+jwt``, which explicitly types the Key Binding JWT as recommended in Section 3.11 of [RFC8725].
   * - **alg**
     - REQUIRED.
-Signature Algorithm using one of the specified in the section Cryptographic Algorithms.
+Signature Algorithm using one of the specified in the Section `Cryptographic Algorithms <algorithms.html>`_.

 When an SD-JWT is presented, the KB-JWT signature MUST be verified by the same public key included in the SD-JWT within the `cnf` parameter.
 The KB-JWT MUST contain the following parameters in the JWT payload: